 Dr. Joe has many interests outside of his practice and spends much of his free time with his family.
-He and his wife have five grandchildren: Andrew, Colin, Ellie, Hannah, Lana, and Alma.
+He and his wife have six grandchildren: Andrew, Colin, Ellie, Hannah, Lana, and Alma.
 Together, the family enjoys hiking, hosting big backyard barbecues, and vacationing every winter in the woods of Northern Wisconsin for cross-country ski racing.
 Their favorite travel destinations range from the mountains of Montana to the woods of Northern Minnesota to the sunny beaches of Florida.

 Dr. Joe and his family are also passionate about helping people who live in Third World countries and have traveled to Ecuador, Peru, and Africa together.
 They particularly enjoyed their time in the mountain communities and small indigenous markets of rural Ecuador.

 Aside from his career as a plastic surgeon, Dr. Joe is also a short film actor and music composer.
 He has appeared in multiple short films in the Twin Cities area and his favorite roles to play involve drama or suspense.
 In addition, Dr. Joe often composes choral and liturgical music, with one of the pieces he co-wrote with his piano teacher even performed at the Orchestra Hall in Minneapolis.